Updated on 5 July 2024

 The impact on the region’s rainfall and temperature from ENSO events is more significantly felt during strong or moderate-intensity events.
 Also, no two El Niño events or two La Niña events are exactly alike in terms of their impact on the region.

-Figure 5: March to May (MAM) season rainfall anomaly composites (mm/day) for El Niño (left) and La Niña (right) years.
+Figure 5: June to August (JJA) season rainfall anomaly composites (mm/day) for El Niño (left) and La Niña (right) years.
 Brown (green) shades show regions of drier (wetter) conditions.
 Note that this anomaly composite was generated using a limited number of El Niño and La Niña occurrences between 1979 and 2017 and therefore should be interpreted with caution (data: NOAA CPC CAMS_OPI).

 References